 Alternative Names: St Brides bay.

-Type of Dive: Shallow shore dive in a small cove with a shingle and pebble beach.
+Type of Dive: Shallow shore dive in a small cove with a shingle and pebble beach also good for snorkelling.

 Distance from Cardiff: 121 miles 2 hrs 15 mins

-Site entry/exit: Walk down the concrete ramp and enter the water on the left-hand side of the bay.
+Site entry/exit: It's a 60m walk down from the car park to the concrete ramp and enter the water on the left-hand side of the bay.
 You can dive both sides but the left is better.

 Underwater directions: Head out along the edge of the bay over sand until you get to the seaweed area at the mouth of the bay, there are some small walls, extensive kelp, swim troughs and a few overhangs.
 If you go to the to the right, but further out you can get 20m.